shuaiwww/learnPy/README.md

 # learnPy
 the code to learn python

-for data science for analytics with AXA
+A training "data science for analytics" at AXA